Home / News / Crypto / News / Next SEC Chair: Donald Trump’s Top Choice Paul Atkins Lands the Job

 • Gensler’s anti-crypto stance has raised concerns from the Republican party.

-• Paul Atkins has been named as the next SEC chair.
+• Paul Atkins has been named and confirmed as the next SEC chair.

-With President-elect Donald Trump preparing to assume office and former Securities and Exchange Commission (SEC) chair Gary Gensler stepping down, all eyes were on who would lead the regulator.
+With President-elect Donald Trump assuming office and former Securities and Exchange Commission (SEC) chair Gary Gensler stepping down, all eyes were on who would lead the regulator.

 Paul Atkins